At a Glance

 Does Far Brook have a lunch program?

 Many students bring their lunch from home and students provide their own daily snack.
 Students in Grades K-8 may participate in our optional school lunch program, through Simply Gourmet.
-Far Brook provides a daily snack of apples and oranges as well as whole and skim milk, but for now this is suspended due to COVID-19.
+In a typical year, Far Brook provides a daily snack of apples and oranges as well as whole and skim milk, but for now this is suspended due to COVID-19.
 Peanuts and tree nut products are not permitted at Far Brook.

 When was Far Brook founded?
 Is Far Brook a Quaker school?